sysprog21/shecc/README.md

 Code generator in `shecc` does not rely on external utilities.
 You only need ordinary C compilers such as `gcc` and `clang`.
 However, `shecc` would bootstrap itself, and ARM ISA emulation is required.
-Install QEMU for ARM user emulation
+Install QEMU for ARM user emulation on GNU/Linux:
 ```shell
 $ sudo apt-get install qemu-user
 ```

+It is still possible to build `shecc` on macOS or Microsoft Windows.
+However, the second stage bootstrapping would fail due to `qemu-arm` absence.

 ## Build and Verify